Halloween (1978 film): Plot

-Michael follows them, spying on Annie and killing the Wallaces' dog.
-Tommy sees Michael from the windows and thinks he is the boogeyman, but Laurie does not believe him.
-Annie later takes Lindsey over to the Doyle house to spend the night, so she can pick up her boyfriend Paul.
-When she gets into her car, Michael appears from the back seat, strangling her and slitting her throat.
-Soon after, Lynda and her boyfriend Bob arrive at the Wallace house and find it empty.
-After having sex, Bob goes downstairs to get a beer, where Michael kills him by pinning him to the wall with a kitchen knife.
-Michael then poses as Bob in a ghost costume and confronts Lynda, who teases him to no effect.
-Annoyed, she calls Laurie to find out what happened to Annie, but Michael strangles her to death with the phone cord while Laurie listens on the other end, thinking it is a joke.
+That night, Michael follows Annie and Laurie to their babysitting jobs.
+Laurie watches Tommy Doyle, while Annie stays with Lindsey Wallace across the street.
+Michael spies on Annie and kills Lester, the family's German Shepard.
+Tommy spots Michael from the windows and thinks he is the boogeyman, but Laurie dismisses his story.
+Annie takes Lindsey to the Doyle house so she can pick up her boyfriend while Laurie watches both of the kids.
+Michael hides in her car and strangles her before cutting her throat.
+Lynda and her boyfriend Bob arrive at the Wallace house and have sex.
+Bob then goes downstairs to get a beer from the kitchen, where Michael pins him to the wall with a chef's knife.
+Michael poses as Bob in a ghost costume to taunt Lynda, who teases him to no effect.
+Annoyed, she calls Laurie to find out what happened to Annie, but Michael strangles her to death with the phone cord while Laurie listens on the other end, not knowing what is happening.
+Meanwhile, Loomis discovers the stolen car and searches the streets.

-Loomis discovers the stolen car and searches the streets.
-Suspicious of the phone call, Laurie goes to the Wallace house and finds her friends' bodies, as well as Judith's headstone, in the upstairs bedroom.
-She flees to the hallway, where Michael appears in the darkness and slashes her arm, causing her to fall over the stairway banister.
-Dazed and injured Laurie manages to escape and runs back to the Doyle house, but finds she lost the keys to the front door during the altercation with Michael.
-Tommy lets her into the house.
-Laurie orders Tommy and Lindsey to hide and tries to use the telephone for help, only to find the phone dead.
+Worried by the phone call, Laurie goes to the Wallace house and finds her friends' bodies and Judith's tombstone in one of the upstairs bedrooms.
+She runs into the hallway cowering in fear where Michael slashes her arm, causing her to fall over the banister.
+Dazed and injured, she escapes the house and flees down the street with Michael in pursuit.
+She makes it back to the Doyle house and tries to call for help, only to find the phone dead.
+Michael sneaks in through the window and tries to stab Laurie, but he misses and she stabs him in the neck with a knitting needle, causing him to collapse to the floor.